-The TPA is a negotiated agreement based on the RTO's Financial and Operational Business Plan.
+The TPA is a negotiated agreement based on the RTO's Financial and Operational Business Plan and Marketing Plan.
 Here are its different components:

 - Schedule A: includes the date of effectiveness of the agreement, the parties to the agreement, legal definitions and articles.
-Read this section carefully as it outlines a number of procedural requirements (e.g., procurement, insurance, record maintenance). - Schedule B: outlines the payment dates or milestones, maximum funding, payment amounts, and additional provisions such as contract expiration date. - Schedule C: is the initiative description and timelines for the year starting April 1, 2014 and ending March 31, 2015.
-This section includes the Financial and Operational Business Plan and Marketing Plan.
-RTOs are required to include key performance measures. - Schedule D: details the RTO budget.
+Read this section carefully as it outlines a number of procedural requirements (e.g., procurement, insurance, record maintenance). - Schedule B: outlines the payment dates or milestones, maximum funding, payment amounts, and additional provisions such as contract expiration date. - Schedule C: is the initiative description and timelines for the year starting April 1, 2015 and ending March 31, 2016.
+This section is based on the Financial and Operational Business Plan and Marketing Plan.
+Activities or initiatives that are not outlined in the Plans should not be included in Schedule C. RTOs are required to include key performance measures. - Schedule D: details the RTO budget.
 The budget and quarterly cash flow must align with the activities and timelines in Schedule C. - Schedule E: RTOs are required to report on the use of the funds received.
 The specific reports and timelines are outlined in Schedule E. These reports must be comprehensive, accurate and received in a timely manner.
 Reports are of the utmost importance, not only to attest to the appropriate use of funds, but also because the Ministry uses the data internally and externally to demonstrate and communicate the return on investment of regional funding.
 Strong performance measures (quantitative and qualitative) help tell the story of how RTOs contribute to tourism growth/development and economic activity.
-The performance measures outlined in Schedule C form the basis upon which RTOs will report through progress reports and yearend reports.
+The performance measures outlined in Schedule C form the basis upon which RTOs will report through progress reports and year-end reports.
 Further, these measures are expected to be used to inform future year objectives, activities and timelines.
 For these reasons it is important to invest the time required to prepare and submit a thoughtful Schedule C.